GraniteWMS/GraniteDocs/docs/integration/integration-sapb1.md

 - 118 	Exceeded the number of max concurrent users.
 - 125 	SAP connection issue, SQL version incorrect.
 Appsetting DbServerType, version might not be supported in release.
 - 132   Cannot connect to SAP, SAP Database names are case-sensitive.
 - 111   Similar issue to 125, DbServerType incorrect.
+Verify DbServerType setting, must be correct 2012, 2014 ect.
 - 1001	The field is to small to accept the data.
 - 1002	Invalid row.
 - 1103	Object not supported.